Resources

 Doctor Discussion Guide

-Download Discussion GuideThe ABCs of Educational Advocacy: Supporting your child living with low-grade glioma at school
+The ABCs of Educational Advocacy: Supporting your child living with low-grade = slow growing glioma = a certain type of brain tumor at school

-Download BrochureA deep dive into pLGG
+A deep dive into pLGG

-Educate your child, your family, and yourself on how the biology of BRAF = a gene that, when altered, may be a driver of pLGG growth-driven pLGG may inform treatment planning.
+Educate your child, your family, and yourself on how the biology of BRAF = a gene that, when altered, may be a driver of pLGG growth-driven pLGG may inform treatment planning

-Play the VideoConnecting with a community of others going through the same experiences can be a great source of comfort and knowledge.
-Exchanging perspectives and sharing concerns may help you and your family feel less alone and better supported.
+Connecting with people going through the same experiences can be a great source of comfort and knowledge.

 A few patient organizations include*: